Nullcorps/woocommerce-gateway-bitcoin/README.md

 Self-custody Bitcoin checkout for woocommerce.
 No middle man, privacy oriented, minimal maintenance, simple.

 Get paid directly into your self-custody wallet without any middleman or any KYD'd APIs.
-No signups, no Terms of Service, nobody takign a cut.
+No signups, no Terms of Service, nobody taking a cut.
 Make a sale on your site and it drops straight into your Electrum (or whatever) wallet.
 Payments are between you and the Bitcoin network (well and possibly the public API providers somewhat).